George Thomas Coker: Prisoner of war

 On Coker's 55th bombing mission, he and his pilot, John H. "Jack" Fellowes, were shot down over North Vietnam on August 27, 1966, while flying near Vinh in Nghệ An Province.
 The aircraft was hit by a surface-to-air missile, which blew off the right wing, and the two crewmembers ejected from the aircraft.
 Their wingman tracked the parachutes as the crew descended, but lost sight of them due to poor visibility and flak after the crew were within 50 ft of the ground.
 Ejection was at about 2,000 ft altitude and 18 mi inland in flat terrain.
 Coker and Fellowes landed about one mile apart.
 Fellowes landed on a hillside and Coker in a large rice paddy in a well-populated area.
 Both were captured by armed villagers soon after landing.
 For three hours after they ejected, American aircraft made a thorough search, despite moderate to heavy flak, but were unable to spot the parachutes or get a signal from their emergency beepers.

 Coker was held by the North Vietnamese at a number of different POW camps in the Hanoi area, including Cu Loc, Dirty Bird, Alcatraz Grove, the Zoo, Little Vegas and Hỏa Lò Prison (the "Hanoi Hilton").

-While in a facility on the outskirts of Hanoi known as "The Zoo", he was forced to endure a torture called "the wall", in which he, as well as other prisoners, were forced to stand facing a wall in his cell with his hands above his head from the time a gong sounded at 5:30 in the morning until it sounded again at 10:00 at night.
+While in a facility on the outskirts of Hanoi known as "The Zoo", he was forced to endure a torture called "the wall", in which he, as well as other prisoners of war, were forced to stand facing a wall in his cell with his hands above his head from the time a gong sounded at 5:30 in the morning until it sounded again at 10:00 at night.
 After two weeks, the knee injury he suffered when he ejected had worsened, and he was taken to a hospital where the infection was drained.
 After a two-day respite while he recuperated, "the wall" torture continued for two more months.
 Coker called this "probably my worst experience in Vietnam".

 During his captivity, Coker was notable for the ferocity with which he resisted his incarceration.
 Coker was considered one of "the baddest of the baddest" of the POWs, a reference to his stubborn resistance to his captivity.
 Coker's Silver Star citation cited his fierce resistance as one of the significant reasons the North Vietnamese eventually abandoned harsh treatment of the prisoners.
 Coker served as chaplain to his fellow prisoners while he was in captivity, providing them with spiritual guidance and constructive counseling.
 For these efforts, he was awarded the Legion of Merit.

 In July 1967, Coker devised "unusual and ingenious methods" to allow his fellow prisoners to communicate with each other within their camp, assisting their collective efforts to resist their captor's demands and improving the morale of American and Allied POWs.
 For his "heroic achievement", Coker was awarded the Bronze Star Medal with Combat "V".